drewvolpe/bookmarkchat/README.md

 # Bookmark Chat

-A web application that allows you to chat with your bookmarks using AI.
+A web application that allows you to chat with your bookmarks.
+Downloads them from Pinboard, fetches each page, builds embeddings, and allows you to chat with them.

 ## Features